 What to Expect When You Arrive

-- All visitors are required to wear face coverings while in the indoor public areas of our facilities and in outdoor areas where proper distancing is not possible.
+All visitors are required to wear CDC-compliant masks while in the indoor public areas of our facilities, in tour vehicles, and in outdoor areas where proper distancing is not possible.
 These areas include, but are not limited to lobbies, hallways, gift shops, restaurants, offices, indoor/outdoor queueing lines, and sightseeing vehicles and boats.
 We thank you for your understanding and compliance.
+See additional info further down on the page regarding masks.

-- Our gift shops will be open, but operating under social distancing measures and in accordance with the health and safety standards listed below.
+Select gift shops will be open, but operating under social distancing measures and in accordance with the health and safety standards.

 We continue to adopt appropriate sanitization measures as prescribed by the Centers for Disease Control and Prevention (CDC) and encourage you to refer to this respected resource as you make your own near-term travel plans.
 Our company is in frequent contact with local authorities and partners such as County Health Departments and the National Park Service to continually monitor the situation on a regional level.
 Together with our internal Health & Safety Team, Xanterra is also consulting with health experts to develop new operational protocols in keeping with governmental guidelines.
 We are closely monitoring government policy changes, CDC guidelines, government mandates, and public health advancements, and will continue to make changes as necessary and appropriate to our operations.